tbcgit/cleanbar/README.md

+## How to use CleanBar with other split-and-pool barcoding platforms?

-## Example of using CleanBar with a file with 20 barcodes per set.
+### Example of using CleanBar with a file with 20 barcodes per set.

 We can download from GitHub the file "barcodes_20.txt" which has only 20 barcodes in each set.
 If we want to process the example file "Atrandi_4k.fastq" using this barcodes file, we will have to tell the program on the run line that the barcodes file to be used now has only 20 barcodes.
 We will do it using the option "-bn 20" and the file "barcodes_20.txt.